Contact information for journalists:

 I am happy to receive interview requests about my work or related topics (in either English or German).
 Preferentially by email, but in more urgent cases you can also call me, send me a message on Twitter, or contact me via Skype.
 All my relevant contact details are compiled here.

-Recent interviews and articles quoting me:
+Recent interviews and articles quoting me (unrelated to press releases):

 - “A gravidade é uma ilusão: o cientista que veio para corrigir Newton e Einstein“, by Tiago Cordeiro (Gazeta do povo), 01/31/2017